James E. Swett

 James Elms Swett (June 15, 1920 – January 18, 2009) was a United States Marine Corps fighter pilot and flying ace during World War II.
 He was awarded the United States' highest military decoration, the Medal of Honor, for actions while a division flight leader in VMF-221 over Guadalcanal on April 7, 1943.
-He downed a total of 15.5 enemy aircraft during the war, earning two Distinguished Flying Crosses and five Air Medals.
+Over the course of the war he flew 103 combat missions, downed a total of 15.5 enemy aircraft and survived being shot down near New Georgia, earning two Distinguished Flying Crosses and five Air Medals.

 Early life

-Born on June 15, 1920 in Seattle, Washington, James E. Swett graduated from San Mateo High School, San Mateo, California, and enrolled at the College of San Mateo in 1939.
-He earned a private pilot's license, which amounted to 450 more hours of flying than he received during his Navy flight training.
+Born on June 15, 1920, in Seattle, Washington, James E. Swett graduated from San Mateo High School, San Mateo, California, and enrolled at the College of San Mateo in 1939, where he earned a private pilot's license.
 He enlisted in the U.S. Naval Reserve as a seaman second class on August 26, 1941, and started flight training in September.